astrolytics-io/nucleus-analytics/README.md

 **Each property is optional**.
 You can start using the module with just the app ID.

-The module will try to autodetect a maximum of data as possible but some can fail to detect (especially if in a Browser outside of Node).
+The module will try to autodetect a maximum of data as possible but some can fail to detect.

-It will tell you in the logs (if you set `debug: true`) which one failed to detect.
+It will tell you in the logs (if you set `debug: true`) which one it failed to detect.

-You can also change the data, if you make sure to do it before the `appStarted` method.
+You can also change the data:

 ```javascript
 Nucleus.setProps({